Kanye West Stars With Naked Taylor Swift In

-The launch of the video was delayed by almost an hour to give fans time to fill L.A.'s Great Western Forum venue, where Kanye had charged fans around £18 a ticket to attend the live-streamed premiere, and to buy more merch.
-When it did debut, it was one hell of a ride.

-The launch of the video was delayed by almost an hour to give fans time to fill L.A.'s Great Western Forum venue, where Kanye had charged fans around £18 a ticket to attend the live-streamed premiere, and to buy more merch.
+The launch of the video was delayed almost an hour to give fans time to fill the Great Western Forum and to buy more merch.
 When it did debut, it was one hell of a ride.

 The video opens on a cloudy scene, with Kanye declaring that rap is the new rock n roll in voiceover.
 Then it switches and slowly pans over a sea of naked bodies.
 Initially, we weren’t sure who they were.
 But then it became incredibly clear.